CrossMountain/jsonp/Readme.md

     handle jsonp responses (defaults to `__jp`)
-  - `name` (`String`) name of the global callback functions that handle jsonp responses (defaults to `prefix` + incremented counter)
+  - `name` (`String`) name of the global callback functions that handle jsonp responses (defaults to `prefix` + incremented counter) Returns a function that, when called, will cancel the in-progress jsonp request (`fn` won't be called).

 The callback is called with `err, data` parameters.

 If it times out, the `err` will be an `Error` object whose `message` is `Timeout`.

 ## Usage|Example
 ```